amykapernick/blog/posts/2024/envolver-a-cli-tool-for-managing-environment-variables.md

 * * *

-Whether you’re working on projects with large teams, switching between multiple projects, working part time or just enjoy taking a holiday every now and then, Envolver is a powerful CLI tool to make it easier for you to get back up and running.
+Whether you're working on projects with large teams, switching between multiple projects, working part time or just enjoy taking a holiday every now and then, Envolver is a powerful CLI tool to make it easier for you to get back up and running.